Logan City School District

 Single-lane Salary Schedule

-It is mutually agreed that, beginning with the 2014-15 School Year, payment of salaries according to a single-lane salary schedule is to the advantage of all concerned.
-The Single-lane Salary Schedule negotiated by the Board and the Association shall be the only schedule used for the current year.
+It is mutually agreed that payment of salaries according to a Single Lane Salary schedule is to the advantage of all concerned.
+The Single Lane Salary schedule negotiated by the Board and the Association shall be the only schedule used for the current year.

-Future service as an Educator in the District will result in increment advancement on the Single-lane Salary Schedule as negotiated annually and shall be contingent upon an Educator receiving a satisfactory evaluation.
+Any increment advancement on the Single Lane Salary schedule shall be contingent upon an Educator receiving a satisfactory evaluation.

-Experience in a related field, a position which did not require a teaching license, a private school setting, or a university setting will not be applied toward advancement on the salary schedule.
+Experience in a related field, a position that did not require a teaching license, a private school setting, or a university setting would not be applied toward advancement on the salary schedule.